thlorenz/v8-perf/gc.md

 - independent of other spaces
 - between 1 and 8 MB

-### Old Pointer Space
+### Read Only Space

-- contains objects that may have pointers to other objects
-- objects surviving two collections while in **New Space** are moved here
+- immortal, immovable and immutable objects

-### Old Data Space
+### Old Space

-- contains *raw data* objects -- **no pointers**
-  - strings
-  - boxed numbers
-  - arrays of unboxed doubles
-- objects surviving **New Space** long enough are moved here
+- objects surviving _New Space_ long enough are moved here
+- may contain pointers to _New Space_

 ### Large Object Space

-- objects exceeding size limits of other spaces
+- promoted large objects (exceeding size limits of other spaces)
 - each object gets its own [`mmap`](http://www.memorymanagement.org/glossary/m.html#mmap)d region of memory
 - these objects are never moved by GC

 ### Code Space

-- code objects containing JITed instructions
-- only space with executable memory with the exception of **Large Object Space**
+- contains executable code and therefore is marked _executable_
+- no pointers to _New Space_

-### Cell Space, Property Cell Space, Map Space
+### Map Space

-- each of these specialized spaces places constraints on size and the type of objects they point to
-- simplifies collection
+- contains map objects only

 ### Pages

 - each space divided into set of pages
 - page is **contiguous** chunk of memory allocated via `mmap`
-- page is 1MB in size and 1MB aligned
+- page is 512KB in size and 512KB aligned
   - exception **Large Object Space** where page can be larger
+  - page size will most likely decrease in the future
 - page contains header
   - flags and meta-data
   - marking bitmap to indicate which objects are alive